4/5

 What should I do if my score is above 19?

-A score above 19 on the classic Beck scale corresponds to moderate or marked depression.
-This is a significant reason to seek a consultation with a psychotherapist or psychiatrist.
+A score above 19 on the classic Beck scale corresponds to moderate or severe depression.
+This is a strong signal to consult a psychotherapist or psychiatrist.
 The test is not a definitive diagnosis but indicates the need for professional help.